Musée National Marc Chagall – Nice

 Such a direct involvement is also visible in the large decorative windows of the auditorium and in the mosaic which overlooks the museum’s pool, all conceived by Chagall and made under his direct supervision.

 View of the museum entrance from the garden; photo © Inexhibit

-Only the auditorium is intentionally left dark, so to emphasize its vividly colored stained glass windows.
+Only the auditorium is intentionally left dark, so as to emphasize its vividly colored stained glass windows.

-Natural lighting has also another function; since Chagall wanted its paintings to be illuminated by lambent light in order to emphasize their relief, Hermant introduced several narrow vertical windows to obtain a more dramatic lighting than through more usual skylights, mainly because the perception of the artworks changes dramatically at different times of the day.
+Natural lighting has also another function; since Chagall wanted his paintings to be illuminated by lambent light to emphasize their relief, Hermant introduced several narrow vertical windows to obtain more dramatic lighting than through more usual skylights, mainly because the perception of the artworks changes dramatically at different times of the day.

 Collection and artworks on show

 The museum’s collection is based on a donation by Chagall of paintings mostly inspired by religious themes.
 The centerpiece of the collection is the famous Bible Cycle (also known as Biblical Message), consisting of seventeen paintings – depicting Genesis, the Exodus, and the Song of Songs – made by Chagall in the early 1950s.